-What does Medicare Part B Cover?
+What does Medicare Part B cover?

-- "Welcome to Medicare” physical exam and yearly wellness exams
+- One “Welcome to Medicare” physical exam

 - Doctor services

-- Certain diabetic supplies
+- Certain diabetic supplies prescribed by your doctor

 - Flu and pneumonia vaccinations

-- Some mammography and pap smear screening
+- Some mammography and Pap smear screening

 - Prescription drugs (that are not administered to you by a physician)

-- Alternative care such as chiropractic
+- Alternative care such as acupuncture

 - Hearing aids